top of page

 MADE WITH RECYCLED PAPER

-Western has a 50+ year history of making great products with post and pre-consumer waste paper and is proud to use material that might otherwise be headed for the waste stream (landfills, etc.).
+Western has a 60+ year history of making great products with post and pre-consumer waste paper and is proud to use material that might otherwise be headed for the waste stream (landfills, etc.).

-RECYCLABILITY, BIODEGRADABILITY, AND COMPOSTABILITY OF OUR PRODUCTS
+RECYCLABILITY AND BIODEGRADABILITY OF OUR PRODUCTS

 U.S. LACEY ACT